 Common salt can remove red wine stains from fabric.
 The grains of salt absorb the wine, pulling the color away from the clothing and acting as a cleaner while mildly scrubbing the fabric to loosen any remaining stain.
 Kosher salt, in particular, is a flatter-particle salt, which gives it more surface area to pull stains from the fabric.
-After you blot the stained area with a clean cloth or paper towel, sprinkle salt onto the stain and allow it to sit for two to three minutes; the salt should start to absorb the red wine.
+After you blot the stained area with a clean cloth or paper towel, sprinkle salt onto the stain, and allow it to sit for two to three minutes; the salt should start to absorb the red wine.
 You also can leave the salt on overnight (leaving the salt on longer is more effective).
 Then rinse thoroughly with cold water.
 If the stain remains, you can repeat the steps.

 Many people swear by this stain removing method and for good reason.
 Pour a bit of the carbonated drink over the stain and allow the clothing to sit overnight.
 While you can swap club soda for seltzer when making a drink, the two aren't chemically the same, so use club soda for stains.

 Dishwashing Liquid and Hydrogen Peroxide

-This DIY stain-removing combination is often successful.
+This do-it-yourself stain-removing combination is often successful.
 The proportions can vary from a ratio of 1-to-1 to a ratio of 3-to-1 (hydrogen peroxide to soap), but the process is basically the same.
-Combine the two—Dawn brand of dishwashing soap is recommended—and test on an inconspicuous area as hydrogen peroxide is a bleaching agent.
-If all goes well, pour the mixture onto the stain and let sit, checking every once in a while to see if the stain has disappeared; if it hasn't, add more mixture until it does.
+Combine the two—Dawn brand of dishwashing soap is recommended—and test it on an inconspicuous area as hydrogen peroxide is a bleaching agent.
+If all goes well, pour the mixture onto the stain and let sit, checking every once in a while to see if the stain has disappeared; if it has not, add more mixture until it does.
 Once the red wine is gone, wash the garment immediately.
-(If you can't wash right away, rinse with cold water and let sit until you can.)
+(If you cannot wash the fabric right away, rinse it with cold water, and let sit until you can.)

 White Vinegar and Laundry Detergent